charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

     docker push jane_doe/gitignore_main:version1.0

 The most important step is to give me a script that works, but I would also like you to use **gitignore_main**, **gitignore_router-tester** and **gitignore_system-environment** in your tags.
 In other words, the user name will vary throughout the class, but the rest of the tag should follow a standard.

+**NOTE**: _There is a **docker-compose push** but I was having trouble getting it to work or getting help with it.
+If one of us finds time to figure out if or how it works, then that is all to the good.
+In the meantime, I, and perhaps some of you, need more practice learning how to push docker images.
+It is a skill all Docker developers need, so I think it is very useful to have this opportunity to increase our familiarity with it._

 ## Create the Push Script {#create-push}